IdrisGit/MarkUp/README.md

 # MarkUp: Notes Simplified

-MarkUp is a simple note-taking application built with React.
-It provides a user-friendly interface for creating and managing notes, with support for Markdown formatting.
+MarkUp is a local-first note-taking application.
+It features a clean and simple interface for creating and managing notes, with full support for Markdown formatting.

+> [!NOTE]
+>  This is my personal hobby project, where I explore and experiment with new technologies and ideas.
+Feel free to browse the code and follow along with my learning journey.

 ## Table of contents